The Data Quality Landscape - Q1 2017

 The technologies on the market have a wide range of capabilities.
 Some focus on name and address validation for mass mailing, using algorithms to detect common misspellings of names and addresses, or having glossaries that understand common synonyms for names e.g. “Bob” and “Robert”.
 Others have much broader functionality and, naturally enough, the more functional products may have a much higher price tag than the more basic ones.
 Although name and address is the most common area addressed in data quality, product data is another broad domain requiring different approaches, and indeed business rules can be defined and applied to help with data quality across a wide range of data domains.
 Some data quality products are stand-alone, while others link to separate master data or data governance tools with varying degrees of smoothness.

 The diagram that follows shows the major data quality vendors, displayed in three dimensions.
 See later for definitions of these.

 As part of the landscape process, each vendor was asked to provide at least ten reference customers (some vendors provided over 50 references), which were surveyed to determine their satisfaction with the data quality software of the vendor.
-The happiest customers based on this survey were those of helpIT, Trillium and Innovative Systems, followed by Datactics, Experian and Infoshare.
+The happiest customers based on this survey were those of Innovative Systems, followed by Datactics and HelpIT, then those of Experian and Trillium.
 Congratulations to those vendors.